-A great array of sizes and fun color-schemes make the Dawn Patrol a great choice among others on this list.
+A great array of sizes and fun color schemes make the Dawn Patrol a great choice among others on this list.
 The Rip Curl Dawn Patrol is a premium surf wetsuit that’s preferred by many experienced women surfers for sure!
-Rip Curl is known by making the gear that not only looks nice but is also packed with everything needed on the go!
+Rip Curl is known for making gear that not only looks nice but is also packed with everything needed on the go!

 - Superstretch neoprene

 - Glued and blindstitches seams (GBS)

 Best-possible sizes and color-schemes to choose from for a back-zip spring suit

 What’s there not to like about Roxy and the Syncro?
 This is most likely the best model out of the back-zip wetsuits thanks to the wide variety of sizes and unique color-schemes to choose from.
 Roxy wetsuits look very girly and are packed with a good quality build.
 The Syncro costs a little more than the previous wetsuits, averaging from 120-250 USD, but being unique and high-quality is something to pay for the extra.